-’Tis the season for giving.
-And the latest World Giving Index shows that Americans are among the world’s most generous people, ranking No. 5 out of 140 countries.
-U.S. donors in 2016 gave more than $389 billion to charity, with 72 percent of the funds coming directly from individuals, according to the National Philanthropic Trust.
+’Tis the season for giving, and the latest World Giving Index shows that the United States is falling behind – dropping to 19th place among the most generous countries after years at the top of the list.
+However, U.S. donors in 2020 still gave more than $471 billion to charity, with 69% of the funds coming directly from individuals, according to the National Philanthropic Trust.

-But Americans do more than reach in their pockets to help others.
+Americans do more than just reach in their pockets to help others, though.
 They also contribute their time — and plenty of it.
-Nearly 63 million people volunteer in the U.S., serving a combined total of 7.9 billion hours per year, the equivalent of $184 billion of service.
+Over 77 million people volunteer in the U.S., serving a combined total of 6.9 billion hours per year, the equivalent of $167 billion of service.

-Not everyone is equally selfless, however.
-In the spirit of inspiring altruism, WalletHub determined the most charitable of the 50 states by comparing them across 14 key indicators of charitable behavior.
-Our data set ranges from volunteer rate to share of income donated to share of sheltered homeless.
-Read on for our findings, additional commentary from our panel of experts and a full description of our methodology.
+While the COVID-19 pandemic may have disrupted some volunteer opportunities last year and this year, it hasn’t stopped people from giving.
+In fact, last year’s total giving was actually 5.1% more than in 2019.
+In the spirit of inspiring altruism, WalletHub determined the most charitable of the 50 states by comparing them across 19 key indicators of charitable behavior.
+Our data set ranges from the volunteer rate to the share of income donated to the share of sheltered homeless.

 Most Charitable States in America